yanir75/Java-Weighted-Graphs/README.md

 **Output:**
 <img align="left" width="75%" src="https://github.com/netanellevine/Weighted_Graph_Algorithms/blob/main/ReadMePics/55.png">
-If the input is valid the user will see that the Node he picked was removed from the Graph and all it's Edges too.<br>
+<br>If the input is valid the user will see that the Node he picked was removed from the Graph and all it's Edges too.<br>
 Otherwise, a popup window will appear with the cause written, and it will be added to the action log.<br>
 After the Node was deleted, the Action log will write the Node number that was removed.<br>
 <br>